-Solar chargers that can be adjusted are designed to be more efficient when it comes to capturing energy, according to SH.
+Solar chargers that can be adjusted are designed to be more efficient when it comes to capturing energy.
 The Solio company has produced a wide range of solar chargers.
 One of Solio's iconic chargers is the five-watt Solio Classic2, which almost looks like a wheel when it is in the process of charging.
 Its standard price is 100 dollars and it can charge devices as quickly as most standard chargers.

 Its unique design gives it more surface area and allows customers to more easily find the right sunlight angle through what is essentially a makeshift sundial.
 Customers can charge their smartphones, tablets, water purifiers, headlamps, e-readers, bike lights, USB-powered electronics, and GPS watches using the Solio Classic2.

 The wheel shape can be closed, at which point the solar charger becomes as convenient to carry as the typical compact solar charger.
 Essentially, when the wheel shape is opened, it almost resembles three chargers connected into one piece.
 Closed, it will look like a stack of three chargers.

 Unlike a miniature solar panel, a compact solar charger will often be outwardly indistinguishable from a more standard electronics charger.
 While miniature solar panels can be somewhat cumbersome to carry around, people can easily keep compact solar chargers in their purses or pockets.